myksao/payaza-instant/README.md

 #### Assumptions
 - The service is designed for one-to-one messaging only.
-- The service uses MongoDB for message storage.
-- The service uses AWS Lambda for serverless compute.
-- The service uses AWS API Gateway for API management.
+- It assumes AWS API Gateway Websocket API and REST API for API management.
-- The service uses  API Gateway WebSocket for real-time communication.
-- The service uses AWS SNS for sending messages to multiple subscribers.
+- The service uses AWS SNS for sending messages to handle event.
 - send message service makes message storage optional

 #### Limitations
-- does not support group messaging.
+- no group messaging.
 - does not support message encryption.
 - does not support message delivery status. (e.g., delivered, read)
 - does not support message search functionality.